rishi-madhav/Udacity-Data-Scientist-Nanodegree/Udacity Data Science Capstone Project/Readme.md

 Next steps should be:
 1. Employ data balancing techniques to see if we can achieve a higher accuracy
 2. Build a web app and host it on the cloud
+3. Build a word cloud to visualize corporations for each risk rating classification

 ## Acknowledgments
 Original Datasource: <a href=https://www.kaggle.com/datasets/kirtandelwadia/corporate-credit-rating-with-financial-ratios>Kaggle</a>
+References: <a href=https://www.investopedia.com/articles/03/102203.asp>Investopedia</a>, <a href=https://blog.cambridgespark.com/hyperparameter-tuning-in-xgboost-4ff9100a3b2f>XGBoost Tuning</a>, <a href=https://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/>Analytics Vidhya</a>